dimitropoulos/mui-breakpoint-indicator/README.md

 > **NOTE:** When you refresh or rerender your app it will revert to whatever the `position` prop is set to (or the default, `top-center` if none is set), so be sure to just set the `position` prop if you want it to always be in a particular area of the screen.

-## Can I use this if I'm not using Material-UI?
+## Can I use this if I'm not using MUI?

-No.  At this time, this component is directly tied to some material-ui underpinnings.
+No.  At this time, this component is directly tied to some mui underpinnings.